michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 5. use version control
 6. secure the data appropriately
 7. cite any secondary data you use
-8. consider your long-term plan
-    8.1 What will you keep, for how long, where, and who will pay for it?
-    8.2 What kinds of reuse or sharing will be allowed?
+8. consider your long-term plan: What will you keep, for how long, where, and who will pay for it?
+What kinds of reuse or sharing will be allowed?
 In what timeframe?

 # Study concept